More steps, less footprint: tips to make your run more sustainable

 We live, work, run, and walk as part of a global community.
 Protecting the planet we run on is a marathon, not a sprint — small actions can bring big changes.

 Here are some ways that you can move more sustainably while training, racing, and staying involved in your community.

 Bring (don't buy) your own water.
 Stash a reusable water bottle along your route or run with a small pack filled with ice-cold H2O.
 Use bottles that strap to your hand or wear vests with water pouches to stay hydrated on your next long run.

-According to the U.S. Department of Interior, Americans use and toss around 300 million sneakers each year.
 Poorly made shoes contribute to a fast-fashion lifecycle.
-Wear shoes 400 to 600 miles, retire them to leisure activities, then recycle them or donate for others in need.
+Wear shoes 640 to 965 kilometers, retire them to leisure activities, then recycle them or donate for others in need.
 Just remember to clean them first (here's how).

 Get good gear